Projects & Shows

 Rather than remove shows from the list as we still endure this unprecedented situation, I have instead decided to note cancellations and leave my full 2020 schedule posted.
 There are a couple of reasons for this.
-First, every art show I have listed and all that I had applied for this year are juried events, meaning my work was deemed worthy by a panel of judges for participation in each of the shows noted here.
-It's a badge of honor to announce this acceptance, in a time when such "wins" are so hard to come by, and I am extremely grateful for all that were willing to give me a chance.
+First, every art show I have listed and all that I had applied for last year were juried events, meaning my work was deemed worthy by a panel of judges for participation in each of the shows noted here.
+It's a badge of honor to announce this acceptance, in a time when "wins" have been so hard to come by, and I am extremely grateful for all that were willing to give me a chance.
 Also, I think this offers further perspective on the far reaching effects of COVID-19.
 Millions of us are struggling through this; in health, loss, uncertainty, economics and with the strain of isolation; and independent artists are no exception.
 Beyond the devastating financial impact, as this is an occupation where every single sale is critical in allowing us to continue creating and doing what we love, cancellation of shows can also weigh heavy on our spirits.
 Despite the vulnerability that comes with presenting our work in a public setting, art shows can be very uplifting as they allow us a chance to connect personally with our audience and feel like our work is meaningful and appreciated.

 2020 was a very difficult year on many fronts.
 Please continue to support the arts and artists in any way that you are able as we all look for ways to pick up the pieces and move on.